Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Theory

 \subsection{Free Energy}

-To obtain a thermodynamically consistent material model, which guarantees a strictly positive entropy production, we introduce a Helmholtz free energy~$\psi$, being a function of the lithium concentration $c$ and the displacement gradient $\gradL \vect{u}$, due to the coupling of chemical and mechanical effects~\cite{kolzenberg2022chemo-mechanical, latz2015multiscale, latz2011thermodynamic, schammer2021theory}.
-This form is additively split into a chemical part $\psi_\ch$ and mechanical part $\psi_\el$ according to
+To obtain a thermodynamically consistent material model, which guarantees a strictly positive entropy production, we introduce a Helmholtz free energy~$\psi$, being in general a function of the lithium concentration $c$ and the displacement gradient $\gradL \vect{u}$~\cite{kolzenberg2022chemo-mechanical, latz2015multiscale, latz2011thermodynamic, schammer2021theory, schoof2023simulation} as well as the internal variable~$\tens{F}_\pl$~\cite{neff2003comparison}, while we assume the temperature $T$ to be constant.
+Therefore, we use an additive decomposition into a chemical part~$\psi_\ch$, being unaltered by elastic deformations, and a mechanical part~$\psi_\el$, depending solely on elastic deformations, according to~\cite{kolzenberg2022chemo-mechanical, latz2015multiscale, latz2011thermodynamic, schammer2021theory}